emitruc/genoloader/WPSG2025/Tutorial.md

+The material archived in this folder **is not** for usage with current software.
+It is based on a very old version of Genoloader which is not provided in the repo. **Ask me** if you really want to do it.

-# GENOLOADER
+# GENOLOADER.v1

-This tutorial is for the Genomic Load activity at the **Workshop on Population and Speciation Genomics 2025**
+This tutorial is for the Genomic Load activity at the **Workshop on Population and Speciation Genomics 2025**.

 First, log into your AWS instance and move to the folder activity `~/workshop_materials/30_genetic_load/genotype_counts`